Government of the Ming dynasty: Capitals

-Both metropolises, Yingtian and Shuntian, were administratively designated as prefectures (fu).
+The Ming government designated both metropolises, Yingtian and Shuntian, as prefectures (fu).
 These prefectures, which encompassed the capital cities and their surrounding areas, were not part of any province.
 Instead, they were directly subordinate to the government and were known as the Metropolitan Areas (jing).
 The region surrounding Nanjing (present-day Anhui and Jiangsu provinces) was referred to as Jingshi (Metropolitan Area), although it was also informally known as Zhili (literally 'directly attached').
 In 1403, the province of Beiping (encompassing present-day Beijing and Hebei) was reorganized into Beijing (Northern Metropolitan Area), informally known as Beizhili.
 In 1421, the names were changed to Nanjing (Southern Metropolitan Area), informally known as Nanzhili in the south, and Jingshi, informally known as Zhili, in the north.

 Formally, the Ming dynasty had two other capitals: Zhongdu (Central Capital) and Xingdu (Flourishing Capital).
 Zhongdu (near Fengyang) was established in 1369 by the Hongwu Emperor, who wanted to transfer the seat of government from Nanjing to his native region.
 Due to its inconvenient location and high costs, he eventually abandoned the effort to transfer the metropolis.
-Despite this, the city retained its formal status as a capital.
-Xingdu (located in present-day Zhongxiang County, Hubei province) was granted formal capital status by the Jiajing Emperor in 1531, as it was his father's seat and birthplace.
+However, the city retained its formal status as a capital.
+In 1531, the Jiajing Emperor granted formal capital status to Xingdu (located in present-day Zhongxiang County, Hubei province), which was his birthplace.
 At the same time, he renamed Anluzhou to Chengtian Prefecture (Following the Heavens) in imitation of the prefectures of the two main capitals.